 Notes: Debian allows extra repositories to be added, but this is a manual step, requires root access, and is a considerable security risk.

-- The packaging system itself can be easily installed without administrator privileges, and the normal selection of software will be available.
+- The packaging system itself can be easily installed without administrator/root privileges, and the normal selection of software will be available.

 - Can install systems software

 - The packaging system can be used to install low-level systems software such as device drivers.

 - If you have a way of running an application in a sandboxed environment (e.g., a Java virtual machine), then the installation system will let you install and run the program without forcing you to run any of the downloaded code outside of the sandbox.

 See the EBox sandboxing demo for an example of using 0install in this way.

 - Once a program has been installed, the program can be run again while disconnected.

 - Roam applications between machines

 - The packaging system makes it easy to roam applications across machines.
 This may or may not include the application's configuration files.
 This may or may not require manual effort by the user, such as setting up an external service like Dropbox.

 - The system is widely adopted.